STAC-USC/3DGS_Compression_Adaptive_Voxelization/README.md

 ```

 ### Step 5.
 Compression
-#### Step 5a.
-Lossy Compression
-For a voxelized 3DGS model, launch the compression pipeline using the lossy codec.

-Quantization parameters are defined inside `encoder.py` and `decoder.py` scripts
+Quantization parameters are defined inside `encoder.py` and `decoder.py` scripts for both lossless and lossy compression pipeline

 Default QP combination is what we used in our paper at ICIP2025:
 ```bash